CianMRoche/subMIT-setup/README.md

+# If you're having issues with logging in to subMIT even though you have a kerberos account
+Send an email to `submit-help@mit.edu` as they may need to add you to a list of allowed users.

 # How do we interface with the computing resources?

 We have two choices for interfacing with the computing resources of the subMIT cluster: